Love Live! Sunshine!!: Aqours

 Chika is a second-year student at Uranohoshi Girls' Academy.
-She always claimed to be too ordinary, but became inspired after finding out that the members of μ's managed to "shine" brightly despite also being normal students.
-This leads her to form a school idol group, with her determination compounded by the fact that her school is facing the potential crisis of consolidating with another school (with Uranohoshi's students moving to another campus), similarly to how μ's formed after their school was at risk of shutting down.
-The youngest among three daughters, her family runs a traditional inn known for its open-air hot springs with an ocean view.
-Sometimes Chika loves to insert terrible puns between her words, even explaining them.
+She always believed herself to be too ordinary, but after learning that the members of μ's managed to become school idols despite also being normal students, becomes inspired to form a school idol group.
+Her determination is compounded when her school faces potential consolidation with another school (with Uranohoshi's students moving to another campus), similarly to how μ's formed when their school was at risk of shutting down.
+Chika is the youngest among three daughters, and her family runs a traditional inn known for its open-air hot springs with an ocean view.
 She acts as Aqours' leader and primary lyricist.